getsentry/sentry-docs/src/collections/_documentation/server/installation/index.md

 sidebar_order: 0
 ---

-Sentry relies on multiple services to work, which are all orchestrated by [Dockes Compose](https://docs.docker.com/compose/) in [our on-premise repository](https://github.com/getsentry/onpremise).
+Sentry relies on multiple services to work, which are all orchestrated by [Docker Compose](https://docs.docker.com/compose/) in [our on-premise repository](https://github.com/getsentry/onpremise).

 ## Requirements